AWehenkel/ADA-2017/FinalProject/README.md

 What is the evolution of hotness depending on different features?

 # Dataset
 We'll use the Million Song dataset.
-We'll simply download it, remove the Data folder (as we don't need the audio), therefore keeping only the Additional Files, and use Pandas to import the h5 and db files as DataFrames.
+We'll simply download it, remove the Data folder (as we don't need the precise analysis per track), therefore keeping only the Additional Files, and use Pandas to import the h5 and db files as DataFrames.
 We'll then filter out the columns we don't need (artist longitude latitude for example) and join the DataFrames to begin working on them.
 The size of the data will therefore be very manageable, as most of the 280GB is useless for us (we'll only need the additional files of the MSD).

 # A list of internal milestones up until project milestone 2
 | Week | To do |